rishabhchhillar/Advanced-Lane-Finding/README.md

 ##### Issues faced:

-* In some of the frames no lane lines were detected or were very poorly detected, especially in areas where the road had a patch.
+* In some of the frames no lane lines were detected or were very poorly detected, especially in areas where the road had a patch or a lot of curves.
 * It was also difficult to detect lanes properly where the lighting varied greatly and frequently.

 ##### Solutions: